-- 1 tablespoon olive oil extra virgin
+- 1 tablespoon extra virgin olive oil

 - 1 clove garlic

 - ½ teaspoon salt

 - Drain the cucumber by squeezing out its liquid with your hands.
 You can do that over a plate or bowl.
+Discard the liquid.

 - Stir well with a spoon, taste, adjust for salt and lemon juice, and store in the fridge until serving time.